galliaproject/gallia-core/README.md

 - <a name="210304140446"></a>We can combine such operations and leverage pipes to ensure the execution tree is executed lazily (forking however would benefit from a form of [checkpointing](http://github.com/galliaproject/gallia-docs/blob/init/tasks.md#t210121160956))
 - <a name="210304140447"></a>_GNU sort_ is favored for now because replacing it would constitute an significant endeavour, and even then it would be extremely hard to beat performance-wise
 - <a name="210304140448"></a>Ideally this would be an alternative run mode for _Spark_ itself
+- <a name="210304140450"></a>The current implementation can be seen in action in the [GeneMania processing](https://github.com/galliaproject/gallia-genemania/blob/init/src/main/scala/galliaexample/genemania/GeneMania.scala#L95) sub-project
 - <a name="210304140449"></a>This feature is only __partially__ [implemented](http://github.com/galliaproject/gallia-docs/blob/init/tasks.md#t210204111309).
 It's basically enabled via the `_.stream(_.iteratorMode.[...])` call, and follows this type of invocation paths:
 [`Streamer.groupByKey`](./src/main/scala/gallia/data/multiple/streamer/Streamer.scala#L62)
   -> [Iterator's](./src/main/scala/gallia/data/multiple/streamer/IteratorStreamer.scala#L57)